null-machine/limbus-company-roll-analyzer/index.md

 **What this is:**

 An encounter agnostic tier list.
-The rationale behind a sinner's rank will never be based solely on their performance in existing content.
+The rationale behind a sinner's rank will never be based solely on their performance in existing content to emphasize future viability.
 First and foremost, the numbers on their rolls will be analyzed in detail to approximate their ability to clash and deal damage, since this ability is universal and critical.
 Then, notable parts about their kit that compensate or undermine their numbers will be taken into account.
 Example strategies and experiences will be provided if appropriate, but won't form the basis of judgement.

 What this means is, this list will make the game experience and future stages as accessible as possible.
 Investing in high-tier units will provide a practical way to clear content.
 Failing that, it will illustrate the opportunity cost of not having certain units (which is usually far more acceptable than influencers would suggest).